 “We will focus our efforts on new and innovative technologies and the development of our nautical companies, where we continue to see great potential to transform the water experience for consumers,” he added.

 The BRP plant in Wisconsin will be converted to accommodate “new projects” that have not been specified by the company.

 What happens now

-We contacted Domenico Tamburino, from Nautica Cesare, official Italian Evinrude dealer, to better understand the situation.
+We contacted Domenico Tamburino, from Nautica Cesare, an official Italian Evinrude dealer, to understand the situation.

 BRP boats with Mercury Marine outboard